by Matthew John Hadodo, PhD

 Linguists often discuss the role separation plays in language and dialect divergence.
 This is

 particularly true in the case of Greek varieties spoken across the Mediterranean.
-The different Greek communities of Asia Minor established from the Byzantine era and earlier were separated across long distances, with mountains, valleys, and seas separating one from another.
+The different Greek communities of Asia Minor established from the Byzantine era and earlier were separated across long distances with mountains, valleys, and seas separating one from another.

-As Turkish speaking Ottomans spread across the region, their influence culturally and linguistically was clear (and for this reason we see many similarities with regions of Greece under extended intimate Ottoman rule such as northern Greece, Crete, Rhodes, etc.).
+As Turkish speaking Ottomans spread across the region, their influence culturally and linguistically was clear (and, for this reason, we see many similarities with regions of Greece under extended intimate Ottoman rule, such as northern Greece, Crete, Rhodes, etc.).
 Separation and isolation played a role in the development of these and other language varieties.

 Migration and language

 However, migration also plays a significant role in language variation.
-Many Greeks and non Greeks alike worldwide are now aware of the forced population exchange of 1923.
+Many Greeks and non-Greeks alike worldwide are now aware of the forced population exchange of 1923.
 After the Greco-Turkish war and dissolution of the Ottoman Empire, about 1.5 million Greeks from Asia Minor were sent to Greece despite their “Turkish” soil having been their homelands.
 In turn, about half a million Turks were sent to Turkey.

-What is interesting is that these exchanges were based on religion rather than language, so many of the Asia Minor Greeks were completely Turcophonic or spoke a vary distinct dialect of Greek (including Pontics, Cappadocians, and others) and many of the Turks spoke exclusively Greek.
+What is interesting is that these exchanges were based on religion rather than language, so many of the Asia Minor Greeks were completely Turcophonic or spoke a very distinct dialect of Greek (including Pontics, Cappadocians, and others) and many of the Turks spoke exclusively Greek.
 Spared from the exchange were the Greeks of Istanbul (as well as the islands of Imvros and Tenedos) and the Turkish Muslims of Western Thrace.